Hansraj College: Academics

 The college offers undergraduate and postgraduate courses in various streams.
 These are B.A, B.A (Hons), B.Sc., B.Sc.
 (Hons) and B.Com.
 (Hons) at the UG level.
 And M.A, M.Sc. and M.Com. at the PG level.

 It also offers job-oriented add-on certificate courses.
 These include: Radio Jockeying, Anchoring & TV Journalism; Acting and Filmmaking; Mass Communication, Advertising & Marketing.

 The college receives support under the strengthening component in relation to the Star College initiative of the Department of Biotechnology, Government of India.
 In addition to this, the college has worked on the future publication of the research journal "Hans Shodh Sudha" to publish research in fields across the sciences, commerce and arts.
 The Biological Science Research Cell and Finance and Economics Research Cell of the college also conducts programs to promote undergraduate research in these fields.

-Departments: Botany, Chemistry, Computer Science, Electronics, Maths, Physics, Zoology, Commerce, Economics, English, Hindi, History, Philosophy, Physical Education, Sanskrit, Anthropology, Geology.
+Departments: Botany, Chemistry, Computer Science, Electronics, Mathematics, Physics, Zoology, Commerce, Economics, English, Hindi, History, Philosophy, Physical Education, Sanskrit, Anthropology, Geology.

 Infrastructure and facilities

 The college has a central library, departmental libraries for science subjects and a Book Bank for needy students.
 The college has six computer and eighteen science laboratories.
 Sports facilities include a gym, a sports field, open basketball court, an indoor Badminton Court, Table Tennis Tables, Yoga room, meditation room, and an electronic shooting range.

 The college had an auditorium with sound and light systems, and a seating capacity of 400-500 persons along with a balcony on the first floor to host dignitaries and guests, but is currently under reconstruction.
 Additionally there are two seminar rooms with a seating capacity of 100 each, equipped with audio-visual facilities, projectors, air-conditioning and podiums.

 The college has hostel facilities for boys and girls accommodating more than 200 undergraduate students.
 The hostel includes a dining hall, a common room, kitchen and gym.
 It also provides amenities such as solar geysers and 24-hour power back-up.

 The college features a well-furnished canteen spanning 375 meters, accommodating around 200 people.
 Additionally, it has a Nescafé and an Amul kiosk, a kiosk called 'Meal Station,' and an outlet of the Mitti Cafe chain, which employs persons with disabilities (PwD).
+It serves as a social initiative that provides employment to persons with disabilities.